Climate change in Jordan: Existing adaptation activities

 The program “Adaptation to Climate Change to Sustain Jordan’s Millennium Development Goal Achievements” connects climate change adaptation with the MDGs.
 It is implemented jointly by UNDP, WHO, FAO and UNESCO and financed by the MDG Achievement Fund which is in turn financed by the Government of Spain (US$4 billion), SIWI and UNDP Jordan (about US$127,000).
 Besides the MoE, national key partners include the ministries of health, agriculture and education.

 The program addresses challenges caused by climate-related water scarcity, including food security, health protection and access to improved water sources.
 The program has a rather institutional approach and a focus on stakeholder participation.
 Activities include training and capacity building, the development of an adequate policy and legal framework and public awareness campaigns.
 The Zarqa Governorate serves as a pilot area, in which the adaptive capacity of vulnerable communities is strengthened.
 The programme started in 2008 and was expected to end in 2010.

 The program includes numerous no-regret activities like the upgrade of the national drinking water quality system.
 However, many activities directly target adaptation to climate change, for instance through the development of adaptation options.

-Since climate change will exacerbate the existing water scarcity in Jordan, it is advised to further implement activities with the objective to increase supply and reduce demand.
-These approaches significantly contribute to adapt Jordan's population to climate change.
-Innovative measures include wastewater reuse and desalination of brackish water.
+Since climate change is expected to exacerbate existing water scarcity in Jordan, adaptation strategies have focused on increasing water supply and improving water-use efficiency.
+Measures such as waste water reuse and the desalination of brackish water have been identified as important components of Jordan's long-term water management strategy.

-It is further recommended to accompany these activities with measures directly targeting climate change.
-According to Jordan's Second National Communication to the UNFCCC, the meteorological and hydrological monitoring systems leave room for improvement.
-Moreover, the development of vulnerability studies is a viable option.
-Other possible accompanying activities include an improved drought warning system and approaches with the objective to minimize the existing uncertainty of climate projections.
+It has also been recommended that these activities be accompanied by measures that directly address climate change adaptation.
+Priority areas include strengthening meteorological and hydrological monitoring systems, improving climate vulnerability assessments, enhancing drought early warning systems, and reducing uncertainty in regional climate projections to support water resource planning and adaptation.